-Our corporate headquarters are located in Parsippany, New Jersey where we lease approximately 6,000 square feet.
-Our Parsippany, New Jersey lease runs through November 2023.
+Our corporate headquarters are located in Parsippany, New Jersey.
+Our Parsippany, New Jersey lease is month-to-month.
 Our diagnostic laboratory facility is located in Pittsburgh, Pennsylvania where we lease approximately 21,400 square feet.
 Our Pittsburgh, Pennsylvania lease runs through June 30, 2028.